 The Discogs database grows by about 25,000 Releases per week.
-Although it can be hard to see the overall effect of any one contributor, piece by piece, Release by Release, images of the history of recorded music begin to emerge.
+Although it can be hard to see the overall effect of any one contributor, piece by piece, release by release, images of the history of recorded music begin to emerge.

 As custodians of the world’s largest public archive of recorded music it’s important to us to make sure that that history is as full and diverse as possible.

-So in the lead up to this years SPIN campaign (our annual drive to fill Discogs with Releases not yet archived in the database) we’ve been digging into the database to expose some the known gaps so we can work together with our contributors to fill them.
+We’ve been digging into the database to expose some the known gaps so we can work together with our contributors to fill them.
 In the process we uncovered some interesting patterns already in there about the history of recorded music…

 Three Major Trends in Music History

-1. The number of new Releases each year is growing as fast as it ever has before.
+1. The number of new releases each year is growing as fast as it ever has before.

 2. The annual output of pop music has been eerily flat at about 27,000 Releases per year since the mid 1960s.

 Assuming that pretty much all the pop hits are recorded somewhere in the database, is this evidence of some kind of ‘Pop Threshold’?
-Never one to shy away from a conspiracy theory: perhaps the bigwigs upstairs figured out the point of diminishing returns long ago and have been throttling Pop output ever since so as to maximise the profit they can squeeze out of each Release.
+Never one to shy away from a conspiracy theory: perhaps the bigwigs upstairs figured out the point of diminishing returns long ago and have been throttling Pop output ever since so as to maximise the profit they can squeeze out of each release.

 3. The vinyl revival is real (and so is the cassette revival), but it might be different to what you thought it was.